Athmeeya2006/CloudIDE/README.md

 * **Unified database viewer**: list tables (or Mongo collections), inspect schema, browse rows with pagination, and run read-only queries, with the same interface for every engine.
 * **Live preview with CRUD**: run your app, open it in the Live Preview, and creating or deleting records through its UI updates the rows shown in the Database Viewer.
 The provisioned database connection string is available to your app through `DATABASE_URL`.

-> **Ports and preview:** the IDE backend uses port `8000` and the IDE frontend uses `3000`, so do not run your own apps on those.
-Bind your app to `0.0.0.0`.
-The Live Preview reaches your app through a backend proxy (`/api/preview/<port>/`), so it works even when the IDE runs on a different machine than your browser, and it auto-detects whichever port your app is on.
-Single-page apps must serve their assets under that base path; **Run Dev sets this automatically** for detected Vite / CRA / Next apps (Vite `--base`, CRA `PUBLIC_URL`).
-If you start a frontend by hand, pass the same base (for example `vite --base /api/preview/5173/`).
-WebSockets are not proxied, so dev-server hot reload does not push updates; use the reload button.

 Implementation lives in `backend/app/metadata.py` (users, projects, and their databases), `backend/app/provisioning.py` (creating and tearing down databases and roles), and `backend/app/db_inspect.py` (read-only browsing across all engines).

 ---